Dre Campbell Farm

 • Cauliflower

-However, please keep in mind that some vegetables, like pumpkins, don’t do so well with too much moisture.
-So make sure your soil drains well.
+However, please remember that some vegetables, like pumpkins, don’t like too much moisture.
+So, make sure your soil drains well.

 Additionally, some veggies like full sun, while others grow best in the shade.
 So be mindful of this when organizing your garden.